Jcrv06/SwaggerDemo/README.md

 # SwaggerDemo
-Demo using Swagger API in ASP.NET Core Web API
+Demo using Swagger API in ASP.NET Core Web API forked from hinault